mindgarage-shan/transformer_object_detection_survey/README.md

 ```

 ## How to request addition of a paper
-If you know of a paper that addresses an transformer-based object detection and is not on this repository, you are welcome to request the addition of that paper by submitting a pull request.
+If you know of a paper that addresses transformer-based object detection and is not on this repository, you are welcome to request the addition of that paper by submitting a pull request.

 # Table of Contents
 1. [Statistics overview](#1)